Eastern Link: an underwater energy superhighway that will turn the North Sea into Europe's hidden power station

-The Eastern Link project will have some of the longest underwater HVDC cables in the world, with a combined capacity of 4 GW, and will play a vital role in achieving zero net greenhouse gas emissions.
+The Eastern Link project will have some of the longest underwater HVDC cables in the world, with a combined capacity of 4 GW, and will play a vital role in achieving the UK's goal of zero net greenhouse gas emissions by 2050.

-The cables will significantly increase the United Kingdom's capacity to deliver clean, green and renewable energy and will supply four million homes within a 440 km radius, from the east of Scotland, a hub for offshore renewables, to two locations in the north east of England, Selby and Hawthorn Point.
+The cables will significantly increase the United Kingdom's capacity to deliver clean, green and renewable energy which will travel up to 440 km — from the east of Scotland down to two points in the north east of England — to supply around four million homes.

-The project will be built by SSE, ScottishPower and National Grid — three of the UK's leading energy companies — from two locations in Scotland: Peterhead and Torness.
-Construction work is scheduled to begin from 2024 and survey works have already begun along the route.
+The project will be built by SSE, ScottishPower and National Grid — three of the UK's leading energy companies — and construction work is scheduled to begin in 2024.
+British regulator Ofgem's has issued its consultation on the initial proposals.

 Carousel of images and videos

-Almost 1 GW of wind farms are already in operation off the east coast of Scotland, and a further 4.4 GW is in the pipeline.
-Furthermore, some 10 additional GW are predicted following the outcome of the next round of tenders for offshore wind energy in Scotland, Scotwind.
+The east coast of Scotland is already home to almost 1 GW of operational offshore wind farms with a further 4.4 GW in the pipeline.
+Furthermore, some 10 additional GW are predicted following the outcome of the next round of tenders for offshore wind energy in Scotland, ScotWind.